 - 16 or more Liters per 100 Kilometers: $4,000

-If you’re interested in learning more about this excise tax that’s assessed on fuel-inefficient vehicles, please consult this guide provided by the Canada Revenue Agency.
+If you’re interested in learning more about excise tax on fuel-inefficient vehicles, consult this guide by the Canada Revenue Agency.

 (Please Note: Canada also assessed a $100 excise tax on vehicles that have built-in air conditioning.)